aras-p/aras-p.hugo/content/blog/2018/12-modern-cpp-lamentations.md

 *Maybe* you could squint your eyes and say that this is an acceptable and nice syntax.

-However, I refuse to believe that "use mere mortals" without a PhD in C++ would be able to write the utilities that are needed for the code above to work:
+However, I refuse to believe that "us mere mortals" without a PhD in C++ would be able to write the utilities that are needed for the code above to work:
 ```c++
 template<Semiregular T>